dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 which changes the signature of the relevant members in the combined interface.
 Such extension types would necessarily have `Never` as representation type, so they are not useful for anything except complicating type inference._
-_The changed rules are also `dynamic`-aware, in that they apply the downcast from `dynamic` to the context type that the rules themselves have ensured, before determining the result type._

 ### Dynamic Semantics of an Extension Type Member Invocation